Azpect3120/document-sync-protocol/specification.md

     /**
      *  Address to attempt to connect to.
      *  Port should be provided as well.
-     *  The default port for servers is 3270, but can be configured by the server.
+     *  The default port for servers is 3270, but can be configured by the
+     *  server.
      */
     host: string;

     /**
-     *  Similiar to a username which is provided to the server to identify the connection/user.
+     *  Similar to a username which is provided to the server to identify
+     *  the connection/user.
-     *  An ID will be returned in the response which the server will map to this identifier.
+     *  An ID will be returned in the response which the server will map
+     *  to this identifier.
      */
     identifier: string;